-As well as this being ‘Explore your Archive’ week, it’s also Road Safety Week, run by the charity Brake.
+As well as this being ‘Explore your Archive’ week (see yesterday’s post here), it’s also Road Safety Week, run by the charity Brake.
 Road accidents remain a major source of casualties in the UK, and a part of this relates to occupational road risks.
 Although we might not expect it, road accidents are a source of concern for the current railway industry – though perhaps we shouldn’t be surprised, given it employs a large number of people who have to be mobile for their job.

 As the Railway Work, Life & Death project’s co-leader, I’m probably one of the few people well placed to comment on the long-term perspective, as I’ve researched the history of road safety as well as railway worker accidents.
 Given the huge diversity of jobs in the railway industry at the start of the 20th century – a product of the range of roles and services they offered, from catering to shipping, manufacturing stock to shifting people and goods – it’s no surprise that many people were employed on the roads, initially driving horse and cart vehicles but as the century went on, increasingly vehicles powered by internal combustion engines.
 As a result, I was keen to have a look and see what sorts of road accidents were captured in our project spreadsheet.